 There are bears in Olympic National Park, and bear cans are required on the Enchanted Valley trail.
 Bear cans come with a permit at the Quinault Wilderness Information Center.

 What water sources are available on the Enchanted Valley trail?

 Fill your water before hitting the trail.

 You will have access to the Quinault River along most of the trail.
-Some stretches have easy access, while in other sections, you will only be able to see it deep in the gorge below.
+Some stretches have easy access, while in other sections, you can only see it deep in the gorge below.

 The river is easily accessible for water purifying once you reach Enchanted Valley.

-There are also many streams along the way up to Anderson Pass to refill your water if you need it.
+There are also many streams up to Anderson Pass to refill your water if you need it.
 Don’t wait till you reach the top – the lake water doesn’t taste as fresh as the stream water.